-A sampling of the city’s best nibbles, artisan creations and takeout dishes.
+A sampling of the Victoria’s best nibbles, eateries and takeout dishes.

 There’s no doubt we all have our favourite local foods, whether that’s a fresh-from-the-farm strawberry, the best chewy baguette or the most amazing fish taco.

 These are the foods we crave and return to again and again — dishes and noshes we’d take to that proverbial desert island.

 With its creative chefs, artisan entrepreneurs and other culinary passion projects, the City of Victoria, B.C., offers delicious diversions of all kinds.
 And it’s these local delicacies that we’re celebrating with our curated list of some of Victoria’s finest flavours.

 Yes, it’s subjective, and, yes, we had to pare down a much longer list to arrive at these 27 terrific bites.
 It wasn’t an easy task, but we hope it will inspire you to get out and enjoy noshing your own way around town.

 Herewith, in no particular order, are some of the things we love to eat in Victoria right now.